 So, that's one way to handle things.
 The prosecutors and defense have problems with witnesses all the time.
 Even the prosecutors – they have a valid subpoena, they get a body attachment and the police can't find the person.
 Now there's no way to get them in there and that's just too bad.
 So, there are ways to do things, but a lot of times if witnesses have left the state or country, or just hiding and you can't find them, there's really not much you can do about it except go through the process and try to find them.

 If they don't have a proper proof of service showing the person was personally served, the judge is not going to issue a body attachment for that particular witness.
 But if they do have a proper subpoena with proper service on the individual, now they will issue a body attachment and now the prosecutors are going to send the police to that person's house, job or wherever, and the police are going to take them into custody if the prosecutors want them to testify in a criminal case bad enough and they're going to use that subpoena to get them and make them come in.

 Once a person gets in there, as far as how they testify and what they say and how they answer the question – obviously, nobody can control that, but, with a valid subpoena issued on somebody, you can try to get that person into court.
 It's just a matter of making them come into court by way of a body attachment or telling them they need to come into court.

 Another way I see people get around having to subpoena somebody is if you have a witness in court live, you can say to the judge, Your Honor, I want this witness ordered back, and if the judge says okay and orders a person back – Ma'am or Sir, you're ordered to come back on such-and-such date at this time, do you understand?

 So, if you have a subpoena issue, obviously you're going to want to get a criminal defense attorney who knows how to handle subpoenaing witnesses, to do it the right way to get the witness in there so that you can get the testimony in that you need, either at a preliminary hearing or in front of a jury.

 For more information on Subpoenaing Witnesses In A Criminal Case, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.